duongkelvin75/ECE143_Project/README.md

 ## Data_collection
 **![Raw Data](https://lh7-us.googleusercontent.com/FO48FO54fkFQFCokSU4OCsrPLDhMAv8h_Aajleb9M6niLAi0GXjBDc3We3HT59Yai4prKd5iQFjBSJ2jKHAJnCGzpxys6zTVNnF2o3zxXTuzAAGgmblmLZ_m1w05FgRkTeJETUxKxP-z-9lgXfoAzxbHAQ=s2048)**
-`scrape.py` is used to scrape data from CAPE.
-The figure above shows the sample raw data from `data.csv`.
+The figure above shows the sample raw data from the capes website. `scrape.py` is used to scrape data from CAPE and export as `data.csv`.

 ## Data_processing
+`data_clean.py` imports `data.csv` and filters it.
+A cleaned data set is expoerted as `clean_data.py`

 -   Scrape course evaluations from CAPE